GwynethLlewelyn/LSL.novaextension/README.md

 But please note that LSL is a language in perpetual flux, with Linden Lab (and the OpenSimulator core developer team!) constantly adding new features and functionality, and sometimes making older versions obsolete, shuffling parameters around, etc. so at some point in time this extension will be inevitably out of sync, until I figure out a way to automatically parse the XML from the KWDB from within this Nova extension...

 While this extension is _mostly_ working, and should give you adequate syntax colouring (and even reasonable scoping) don't expect the results to be _exactly_ the same as inside the viewer's editor.
 In particular, the colours will match your Nova theme, not the conventions set by Linden Lab.
 It's theoretically possible to create a new, specific theme to deal with the LL colour conventions, but I haven't done that yet (I'm not expecting many people to use _this_ extension!).

+Also thanks to other Nova extension developers (including, but not limited to, Genealabs) for writing good, clean, understandable code that I shamelessly copied and reused.

 ## Extra goodies!